snystrom/vplot/README.md

                                            fragment, fragment ends, or the whole fragment [default: midpoint]  [possible
                                            values: midpoint, ends, fragment]
-    -x, --max-size <max-fragment-size>     Maximum fragment size to include in the V-plot matrix [default: 700] -o, --output <output>                  Set output file name.
+    -x, --max-size <max-fragment-size>     Maximum fragment size to include in the V-plot matrix [default: 700] -o, --output <output>                  Set output file name or output directory.
 This option behaves differently depending on which input flags are set.
 See --help for details [default: -]

 ARGS:
     <bam>        Path to an indexed bam file